 - Completed application for Chafee Education and Training Voucher (ETV) Grant, if eligible

-- Enrolled in courses leading toward a certificate of completion, associates, bachelor’s, or postgraduate degree
+- Enrolled in courses leading toward a certificate of completion, associates, or bachelor’s degree

 - Satisfactory academic standing as defined by the institution of attendance